 Registered counsellors perform basic counselling for people who are looking to improve their personal functioning.
 They can also assess to see if a client need more in depth psychological treatment and refer them to the appropriate practitioner.
-Registered councillors hold honours degrees in psychology.
+Registered counsellors hold honours degrees in psychology.

 My educational experience entails B. Psych (Counselling); Diploma in Human Resource Management and Training; BA Hons Industrial and Organisational Psychology and MA (Psychology).

 I have a 10 year history of working within the Higher Education context at a Student Counselling, Career and Development Centre and I enjoy working with adolescence and adults of all ages.

 I am employed on a full-time basis at a student counselling centre, and run a private practice from home on a part-time basis.

 Registered Counsellors offer counselling and assessment in all areas of life, to all cultures and ages.

 The role of Registered Counsellors is “to provide psychological and preventative interventions that focus on support and promote the enhancement of wellbeing in community contexts.
 This includes individuals, families, groups, communities” In a nutshell, their role is to be at the forefront of life’s challenging situations and contain them; when containment is not possible, a form of pathology exists, or a diagnosis is needed, we refer on to the relevant type of medical professional.